-Table D.3).
-Besides, Table D.4 highlights that the policy announcements have no significant effect on the proportion of households answering "Don't know" which would be problematic for the use of the ordered logit model.
+Model specification The baseline results are robust to using model specifications other than an ordered logit model.
+In particular, the effects are similar when using (i) a logit model where the dependent variable is a dummy variable that is one if households expect prices to increase more rapidly and zero otherwise or (ii) a linear regression model (see Table D.4).
+In addition, Table D.5 highlights that the policy announcements have no significant effect on the proportion of households answering "Don't know", which would be problematic for the use of the ordered logit model.

-Inflation perceptions In Table D.5 I analyse the role of perceptions about past inflation which are likely correlated with inflation expectations.
+Inflation perceptions In Table D.6, I analyse the role of perceptions of past inflation which are likely correlated with inflation expectations.
 In order to make sure that my results are not driven by an effect on inflation perceptions, I control for inflation perceptions in equation (2) and show that the effects of monetary policy announcements on inflation expectations are similar to the baseline in that case.
-Moreover, the different type of policy announcements do not significantly affect the perception of households about past inflation.
+Moreover, the different types of policy announcements do not significantly affect households' perceptions of past inflation.